Home

 Now go ahead and try this voicing on other Dominant Seventh Chords like D7, G7, and E7.
 You will see these chords constantly in music and this voicing will really enhance the sound you get when you play them!

-Check out How to Play Blues Piano Styles
+How to Play Blues Piano Styles